 - Transparent company with a good track record

-4. Windscribe – Free VPN offering 10 GB of data
+4. Windscribe – Free VPN with 10 GB of data

 |Logs||Timestamps & Bandwidth|